grafana/carbon-relay-ng/README.md

                regex=<regex>                     only take in metrics that match this regex (expensive!)
              <dest>: <addr> <opts>
                <addr>                            a tcp endpoint. i.e. ip:port or hostname:port
+                                                 for consistentHashing routes, an instance identifier can also be present: hostname:port:instance
+                                                 The instance is used to disambiguate multiple endpoints on the same host, as the Carbon-compatible consistent hashing algorithm does not take the port into account.
                <opts>:
                    prefix=<str>                  only take in metrics that have this prefix sub=<str>                     only take in metrics that match this substring